RonMansolilli/ronmansolilli.github.io/pashi/readme.md

 ### Project Information

-Obtaining affordable housing in Portland is challenging; finding affordable housing that is also safe and desirable is even more challenging especially for those in need.
+Obtaining affordable housing in the City of Portland (CoP) is challenging; finding affordable housing that is also safe and desirable is even more challenging especially for those in need.
 This app is designed to allow users to view their options and make informed decisions based on a location factoring in its safety for themselves and/or families.

 ### Project Framework